 How do mice end up in the toilet?

 Mice will use any access point they can find in order to try and get inside home and property.
 Their larger rodent cousins, rats, are probably more famous for being able to hold their breath and swim up into homes via basement bathrooms.
 Mice can still swim and depending on the amount of water within the pipes and toilets, can also find their way inside basement bathrooms through the toilets and pipes.
-It is much more rare, but not impossible.
+It is much rarer, but not impossible.
 Mice can be very good climbers and will use pipes and vents to get into homes and even up to upper floors.

 What do mice sound like in the walls?